-\Includes the loan types: Loans to cooperatives, Processing and marketing, and Farm-related business.
-The allowance for loan losses increased by \$278 in 2020 compared to 2019.
-The increase in allowance was primarily attributed to an increase in the general reserve which was largely due to the Association establishing a qualitative reserve in the second quarter of 2020 specifically for potential impacts from COVID-19.
+Includes the loan types: Loans to cooperatives, Processing and marketing, and Farm-related business.
+The allowance for loan losses decreased by \$1,690 in 2021 compared to 2020.
+The decrease in allowance was attributed to decreases in both the general and specific reserves.
 The allowance for loan losses by loan type for the most recent three years is as follows: